Moe's Voice Interaction

 I outlined the structure of our story and then wrote a complete script.
 Our team members then recorded lines of the script, each of which were placed into slides in a Keynote presentation.
 The Keynote format enabled us to play the appropriate sound clips that corresponded with the participant’s choices

-Evaluation session with Wizard of Oz set-up using external speaker and Keynote prototype.
+Evaluation sessions with Wizard of Oz set-up using external speaker and Keynote prototype.
 Photos used with participants' permission.

 Overall participants found it to be fun and engaging

 Participants confused about how points were earned and what they meant

 What is the best way to explain Moe's Rewards and how they were earned?

 Some participants thought there was too much narration, others did not mind it.

 Is the length of narration a matter of usability or a matter of preference?